-The decisions you make when creating a disaster plan will likely depend on the answers to a variety of questions.
+The decisions you make when creating a disaster plan that includes your pets will likely depend on the answers to a variety of questions.
 Those answers vary greatly on rules and resources available in your local community.

-1. Where can you stay with your pets?
+1. Where can you stay with your pets in an emergency situation?

 There are many reasons you may choose not to stay in an emergency shelter, if you need to evacuate with your pets.
 Knowing your options in advance helps a lot – especially if the disaster is widespread.
 If you have a place to go, but that place is close enough to your home to be affected as well, then it doesn’t do you much good.